spartarocks123/BRFSS_multimorbidity_project/README.md

 **Note:** No raw BRFSS data is included.
 The dataset used is simulated for reproducibility.
 Fully reproducible using the scripts in scripts/.
 Figures and tables will be saved in figures/ and tables/.
 This dataset is simulated for replication purposes.
 Variable names match BRFSS, but values are generated synthetically

-***Next Steps:***
-- Review variable selection decisions
-- Evaluate model assumptions and robustness
-- Conduct sensitivity analyses if appropriate
-- Finalize interpretation of results and documentation
-- Replicate analysis with SQL & Python
-- Document technical rationale through code comments.
-If any changes are needed, that will be explained by the code comments or README.md.

 Happy to receive any professional feedback—please keep it constructive and focused on analysis, methodology, or reproducibility.

 **Note on diagnostics:**